egnyte/egnyte-js-sdk/src/docs/filepicker.md

  - `path` String - a path to open the filepicker at, default: "/"
  - `cancel` Function - a callback to run when the user decides to cancel selecting
  - `selection` Function - a callback to run when the user makes a selection.
 First argument is an array of selected items.
  - `error` Function - a callback to call when an error occurs.
 First argument is an error object.
-Filepicker has its default error handling, this is only useful if you want to handle errors yourself.
-When picker instance is not useful after error, remember to close it.
+Filepicker has its default error handling, return false from your error handler function to supress that, return a string to replace the default error text.
+When picker instance is not useful after an error, remember to close it.
  - `barAlign` String - decide if buttons on the bottom bar should be aligned to left or right, default: "right"
  - `select` Map of selectables configuration